meih124/tandem/README.md

-Watering Schedule CLI app for Tandem SE Apprentice
+# Watering Schedule CLI app for Tandem SE Apprentice

+## Instructions

 Goal: Create an application that generates a watering schedule for 12 weeks for plants.